 Content writing is only 50% of the work.
 To really grow your blog and business, you need to distribute your content, and one of the key ways to do that (besides to also gain a follower base), is to enable people to easily share your content.

 There are other social media sharing plugins too, but I like this one mostly because of the floating sidebar.
-Which means that no matter at which section of the blog post your readers are in, if they are liking what they are reading, they can immediately share it with the click of a button.
-See the video below.
+This means that no matter at which section of the blog post your readers are in, if they are liking what they are reading, they can immediately share it with the click of a button.

 So they don't have to scroll to the top/ bottom of the post to find the sharing button (though they can), they can just have it always available on the left/ right (depends on your settings).